Mohammer5/Interdisciplinary-SASS/README.md

 <a name="chapter-naming-convention"></a>
 ## CSS class naming convention
 Before the times of HTML5, the `<hr>`-tag was used to insert a horizontal rule.
-The reason to remove this functionality in HTML5 is that HTML should be about semantic, not about styling.
+The reason to remove this functionality in HTML5 is that HTML should be about semantics, not about styling.
 It’s best to express what the content is about, not what it should look like as that’s the purpose of CSS (it’s harder to maintain as well, but I suppose that you know the principle “Separation of concerns” already).

 Because of this, I think that class names should not describe what the element it’s applied to should look like but rather describe the contents.
-You might think that this eliminated reusability s you can’t reuse class names for different contents, but we’ll talk more about that later.
+You might think that this eliminated reusability as you can’t reuse class names for different contents, but we’ll talk more about that later.

 Let’s have a look at a few examples